Kosciuszko Bridge: Construction of westbound bridge

 Afterward, construction started on the westbound bridge.
+Construction of the westbound bridge was performed by Granite Construction of California and COWI Engineering.
 Work progressed quickly, and in May 2019, Cuomo announced that the westbound bridge would open by that September.
 The opening date of the westbound bridge was later revised to August 29, 2019.
 The westbound bridge opened as scheduled on that date, though pedestrians and bicyclists were allowed to cross the day before.

 As part of the construction of the westbound span, it was announced that a 7 acre park would be built in the unused space beneath the Brooklyn approach, and would open in 2020.
 The park, to be named "Under the K", would contain four segments: a pathway called the Arm, a multi-use zone called K-flex 1, a performance space called K-flex 2, and a waterfront seating area called Creekside.
 In 2022, a set of plaques dedicated to Tadeusz Kościuszko were dedicated on the bridge.

 Following the opening of the westbound bridge, bicyclists' advocacy groups pointed out that there was not enough bike infrastructure connecting to either end of the bridge, especially since both ends were in primarily industrial neighborhoods.
 The city planned to install short, on-street bike lanes leading to both ends of the bridge.
 In response, comptroller Scott Stringer said that there needed to be "protected bike lanes", completely segregated from traffic, on both sides of the bridge.